 - Use high quality images or stock images (as I mentioned, DepositPhotos is my top choice for stock photos at a reasonable price.
 Creative Market also has beautiful images and other graphic design goods you can purchase.

 - Include trigger words in your pin titles to increase engagement and click-throughs

 - Use bold fonts and overlay when necessary

-- Use Keywords in your tittle and description
+- Use Keywords in your title and description

 - Create multiple pins per blog post/product

 - Pay attention to what pin design and aesthetic resonates better with your audience and recreate more of those pins